Skip To Main Content

 Accomplishments

-Since the formation of the Department of Diversity, Equity, and Inclusion in early 2023, the Department has created, managed, and delivered numerous programs, trainings, campaigns, and presentations.
+Since the formation of the Department in early 2023, we have created and delivered numerous programs, trainings, campaigns, and presentations that aim to create more inclusive school sites where our students can reach their greatest potential.
 Some of the accomplishments of the department are listed below:

 The department has delivered four intensive (32-hr) Cultural Proficiency trainings each year since the beginning of the 2023-2024 school year, training certificated and classified staff from across our 106 school sites and numerous departments.
-The department also delivers an introductory 8-hr Cultural Proficiency training to all new FUSD staff at the New Employee Orientation sessions each month.
-Additionally, each year, a 1-hr virtual DEI course is provided by the Department to all Fresno Unified Staff.
+The department also delivers an introductory 8-hour Cultural Proficiency training to all new FUSD staff at the New Employee Orientation sessions each month.
+Additionally, each year, virtual, DEI-themed short-courses are provided by the Department to all Fresno Unified Staff.

 Responding to Culturally Unhealthy behavior at School Sites